revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ASP.Net.md

 ---

-16. Is it possible to create a web application with both webforms and MVC?
+16.Is it possible to create a web application with both webforms and MVC?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)